MV Alstertor: Last cruise

 additional naval personnel.
 Alstertor remained in Brest for a full week, while minor repairs were completed and ship refuelled.
 Alstertor sailed on 25 January 1941 and was escorted during the first day by two E-boats.

 On or about 8 February 1941, Alstertor made contact with ship of 8000 tons to receive secret orders.
 At the end of February Alstertor met a 10,000 ton tanker.
 It shipped oil to Alstertor and in turn supplied provisions and munitions to the tanker.

 At the beginning of March, Alstertor made contact with the German auxiliary cruiser Pinguin (known as "Raider F", or "schiff 33") and German auxiliary cruiser Kormoran ("Raider G", schiff 41) in the Indian Ocean.
 Alstertor accompanied Pinguin and Kormoran to the Kerguelen Islands, where the transfer of supplies took place in a sheltered bay.
-Kormoran was refuelled, with 750 15 cm shells and 20mm ammunition.
+Kormoran was refuelled, with 750 15cm shells and 20mm ammunition.
 On the 14 March 1941, Alstertor rendezvoused with the German auxiliary cruiser Komet, in the same bay and was supplied with munitions.
-Pinguin moored for 11 days in Gazelle Bay, while receiving supplies that included 600 15 cm. shells and 20 mm. ammunition, an aircraft in a crate, as well as four torpedoes and embarking between 40 and 50 naval ratings.
+Pinguin moored for 11 days in Gazelle Bay, while receiving supplies that included 600 15cm shells and 20mm ammunition, an aircraft in a crate, as well as four torpedoes and embarking between 40 and 50 naval ratings.
 In return, Pinguin transferred 500 cases of eggs to Alstertor, that had been seized from Duquesa that was captured by the Admiral Scheer in the South Atlantic in December, 1941.
 Admiral Scheer had passed Duquesa to Pinguin, to be stripped of supplies.
 Duquesa remained alongside Pinguin for four weeks before being scuttled.

 On the 25 March 1941, Alstertor left to meet Raider 36, the German auxiliary cruiser Orion in the Indian Ocean,. rendezvousing on the 10 April 1940.
 Orion had originally planned to debark prisoners to Alstertor but these were transferred to another ship.
 Alstertor also replenished Raider 16, the German auxiliary cruiser Atlantis.